-2.3.
-SBE decoder structure
+2.3 SBE Decoder Structure

 The SBE decoder generates the reconstructed WB speech from the received NB speech signal and the embedded side information.
 The ensuing description of the decoder structure refers to Figure 4.
 The side information in each speech frame includes the gain index and the LSF codebook index.
 In the lower branch, the WB excitation signal is generated from the NB speech signal, using the technique used in the SBE encoder (Figure 3).
 In the middle branch, the WB LPCs are computed by using the LSF codebook index as a pointer to the corresponding WB LPC codebook.
 The WB artificial excitation together with the gain parameter and the WB LPCs are used to synthesize the WB speech signal.
-The HB part of the synthesized WB speech signal is filtered by a high pass filter (HPF), and combined with the interpolated NB speech signal, to produce the reconstructed WB speech signal, $\hat{\mathbf{s}}{WB}$.
+The HB part of the synthesized WB speech signal is filtered by a HPF, and combined with the interpolated NB speech signal, to produce the reconstructed WB speech signal, $\hat{s}{WB}$ .